jasonincanada/kattis/notes/Target Practice.md

 # Target Practice

 This challenge involves some geometric deductive reasoning, using points, lines and a triangle.
-The solution below runs in 0.01s in Rust, which is fast enough to join a 4-way tie for 1st place with the C++ solutions
+The solution below runs in 0.01s in Rust, which is fast enough to join a 4-way tie for 1st place with the C++ solutions.

 ## Visualization